I have taken flying and sailing lessons, so I understand which is easier to learn. Both flying and sailing are skills you need to obtain.

 You must have a license to fly, so it is not a skill you can learn independently.
 You must be willing to pay the cost for the private pilot license, which can range from $ 4,000 to $15,000, with the average being about $10,000.

 With sailing, you can buy a small boat, even a dingy sailboat, and go out to sail.
 You can rent a boat or join a sailing club with boats you can take out.

 You can learn to sail the boat yourself by taking it out on the water, or we recommend that everyone take some sailing courses to know and understand all the basics.
 I recently signed up for the Milwaukee Community Sailing Center course, and I needed to pay the annual fee plus $240 to take the course.

-Just by the prices alone, you can see that sailing is easier to learn than flying, as learning to fly will take a considerable commitment in time and money.
-Sailing will also make some money, time, and commitment but not as much learning to fly.
+Just by the prices alone, sailing is easier to learn than flying, as learning to fly will take considerable time and money.
+Sailing will also make some money, time, and commitment, but not as much learning to fly.

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information by clicking here.